pebreo/pebreo.github.io/endgame/partX-why.md

 3. **Store of Value:** Ideally, money retains its purchasing power over time.
 A dollar saved today should still buy something valuable tomorrow.
 This allows for saving, investment, and future planning – crucial aspects of financial security.

-**Social Currency: The Power of Connection**

-Social currency, while impactful, doesn't fulfill all three functions:

-1. **Limited Exchange:** Unlike money, "likes" on social media won't get you groceries.
-Social currency has limited use in directly acquiring goods and services.
-While it might offer discounts or exclusive access in certain situations, it lacks the universality of money.

-2. **Subjective Valuation:** Quantifying social interactions is a challenge.
-How do you compare a retweet to a heartfelt recommendation?
-Is a million "followers" more valuable than a small circle of close friends?
-Social currency's worth is subjective and varies based on context.

-3. **Fluctuating Value:** Unlike money, social currency can be fleeting.
-A viral trend today might be forgotten tomorrow.
-The "worth" of social capital can depreciate rapidly, unlike the relative stability of most currencies.

 **Blockchain: Can It Revolutionize Social Currency?**

 Blockchain technology, known for its secure record keeping, offers a potential solution for some limitations of social currency:

 * **Tracking Interactions:** Imagine a secure, tamper-proof record of your "good deeds" or contributions to communities.
 Blockchain could create a verifiable history of social interactions, potentially increasing their perceived value.

-However, challenges remain:

-* **Assigning Value:** Blockchain can't determine the inherent worth of a social interaction.
-Is a million "likes" more valuable than a single genuine act of kindness?
-Assigning objective value to subjective experiences remains an open question.

-* **Emotional Connection:** The human element is crucial.
-A blockchain can't capture the warmth of a handwritten thank-you note or the trust built through a face-to-face conversation.
-Replicating the emotional connection behind social interactions is a challenge for any technology.

 **The Hearts of Men: Where Social Currency Reigns Supreme**